XanderBert/Unreal-Engine-Learning-Agents-Learning-Environment/README.md

    As you can see we just call Setup for every component. and promote the settings as a member variable.
    Also for now we don't select a neural network asset for the Policy I will cover this a bit later in this write up.
    I will also come back to talk about the Run Training settings.
+4. Set the tick.

+   Now at last we only set the tick interval of the manager.
+This just means what is the interval for the observations.

+   We can find this under the manager class defaults, Its right above where we have set the Max Agent Num.
+In my case i set it to 0.1.
+If you set it this number too small you will start to get odd behaviour. because the actions and observations will not be "smoothed".

+   If you set it too high it will look like somebody playing  with a hight ping.

 ### Register The Agents